-Students must earn a grade above "D-" (60) in all core subjects (English, science, history, and math) for the school year to be promoted to the next grade level.
-Students whose year-end grade in a course at Topeka Collegiate is below a "D-" (60) may be subject to dismissal or non-renewal of enrollment contract.
-8th grade students must pass ALL courses completed in the school year to graduate (participate in graduation activities) or earn a diploma from Topeka Collegiate.
+Students must earn a grade above "D-" (60) in all core subjects (English, science, history, math, and Spanish) for the school year to be promoted to the next grade level.
+Students whose year-end grade in a course at Topeka Collegiate is below a "D-" (60) may be subject to dismissal or non-renewal of their enrollment contract.
+8th Grade students must pass ALL courses completed in the school year and be in good financial standing with the school in order to participate in their graduation activities and earn a diploma from Topeka Collegiate.